isri-aist/ros_direct_visual_servoing/readme.md

-# ros_dvs_bridge
+# Direct Visual Servoing with libPeR and ROS

 Work done at CNRS-AIST JRL.
 This package enables the direct visual servoings of https://github.com/jrl-umi3218/DirectVisualServoing to run within a ROS wrapping.

-Authors: Guillaume Caron, Antoine Andre, Belinda Naamani, ...
+Authors: Guillaume Caron, Antoine Andre, Belinda Naamani, Sinta Schulte, Thomas Duvinage, ...

 Dates: from January 2023 to ...